wlandau/targets-shiny/README.md

 ## Administration

 1. Optional: to customize the location of persistent storage, create an `.Renviron` file at the app root and set the `TARGETS_SHINY_HOME` environment variable.
 If you do, the app will store projects within `file.path(Sys.getenv("TARGETS_SHINY_HOME"), Sys.getenv("USER"), ".targets-shiny")`.
 Otherwise, storage will default to `tools::R_user_dir("targets-shiny", which = "cache")`
-2. Deploy the app to [RStudio Server](https://rstudio.com/products/rstudio-server-pro/), [RStudio Connect](https://rstudio.com/products/connect/), or other service that supports persistent server-side storage.
-Unfortunately, [shinyapps.io](https://www.shinyapps.io) is not sufficient.
+2. To support persistent pipelines, deploy the app to [RStudio Server](https://rstudio.com/products/rstudio-server-pro/), [RStudio Connect](https://rstudio.com/products/connect/), or other service that supports persistent server-side storage.
+Alternatively, if you just want to demo the app on a limited service such as [shinyapps.io](https://www.shinyapps.io), set the `TARGETS_SHINY_TRANSIENT` environment variable to `"true"` in the `.Renviron` file in the app root directory.
+That way, the UI alerts the users that their projects are transient, the app writes to temporary storage (overriding `TARGETS_TRANSIENT_HOME`), and background processes terminate when the app exits.
 3. Require a login so the app knows the user name.
 4. Run the app as the logged-in user, not the system administrator or default user.
 5. If applicable, raise automatic timeout thresholds in [RStudio Connect](https://rstudio.com/products/connect/) so the background processes running pipelines remain alive long enough to finish.